-- 4.1 The principle of the development of these sites has been subject to public consultation on several occasions, including through the Local Plan, Weston Town Centre SPD and Placemaking Strategy engagement programmes.
-Any planning application for the sites would be subject to further public consultation. - 4.2 A member working group is proposed to help shape the procurement process and potential meanwhile use proposals. - 4.3 A joint informal meeting of the PCOM and Place Scrutiny Panels is proposed to consider the Development Programme, including these sites, in early September.
+- 4.1 The principle of the development of these sites has been subject to public consultation on several occasions, including through the Local Plan, Weston Town Centre SPD, Weston Villages SPD and Placemaking Strategy engagement programmes.
+Any planning application for the sites would be subject to further public consultation. - 4.2 An advisory member working group is proposed to help shape the procurement process and potential meanwhile use proposals. - 4.3 A joint informal meeting of the PCOM and Place Scrutiny Panels is proposed to consider the Development Programme, including these sites.